0xReLogic/Code-Whisperer-/README.md

 ## 🧪 Testing

-The project includes comprehensive unit tests for the AST parser:
+The project includes comprehensive unit tests for all core components:

 ```bash
 # Run all tests